Global Register of Introduced and Invasive Species - Burundi

-DescriptionThe Global Register of Introduced and Invasive Species (GRIIS) presents validated and verified checklists of introduced (alien) and invasive alien species at the country, territory, and associated island level.
+DescriptionThe Global Register of Introduced and Invasive Species (GRIIS) presents validated and verified national checklists of introduced (alien) and invasive alien species at the country, territory, and associated island level.
+Checklists are living entities, especially for biological invasions given the growing nature of the problem.
+GRIIS checklists are based on a published methodology and supported by the Integrated Publishing Tool that jointly enable ongoing improvements and updates to expand their taxonomic coverage and completeness.
 Phase 1 of the project focused on developing validated and verified checklists of countries that are Party to the Convention on Biological Diversity (CBD).
-Phase 2 which is on-going, aims to achieve global coverage including non-party countries and all overseas territories of countries e.g. Netherlands, France and United Kingdom.
-Species belonging to all Kingdoms are covered as well as occurring in all Environment/systems.
-Country/ Territory/ Island checklists are reviewed and verified by networks of country or species experts.
-Verified checklists/ species records as well as those under review are presented on the online GRIIS website (www.griis.org).
-Individual species records are flagged with a ‘yes’ for verification.
-Only verified checklists/ species records are presented on the GBIF Portal.
+Phase 2 aimed to achieve global coverage including non-party countries and all overseas territories of countries, e.g. those of the Netherlands, France, and the United Kingdom.
+All kingdoms of organisms occurring in all environments and systems are covered.
+Checklists are reviewed and verified by networks of country or species experts.
+Verified checklists/ species records, as well as those under review, are presented on the online GRIIS website (www.griis.org) in addition to being published through the GBIF Integrated Publishing Tool.

 PurposeThe resource will be a support to countries to make progress to achieve Aichi Biodiversity Target 9 -in the development of their National Biodiversity Strategy and Action Plans, their National Invasive Alien Species Strategy and Action Plan, target setting and monitoring.

 Study ExtentThe geographic focus of this checklist is the country of Burundi